An Important Message Regarding Service Delivery

 - Workshops & Info Sessions

 We know this is a stressful time for everyone.
-If you find yourself in need, please reach out to us by telephone at 519-326-8629.
-We will do everything we can to assist you in a way that we can.
+If you find yourself in need, laid off, are quarantining, or need additional supports due to COVID-19, please call us at 519-326-8629 and we will do everything we can to assist you!

 We thank the community for its continued support during these very challenging times.